developerRD/ImageProcessing/README.md

 # Using Raspberry Pi to calculate the refraction index for liquids by image processing techniques.

-In this project, I employed the Raspberry Pi camera module to capture images, enabling the application of advanced image processing techniques using Python.
+In this project, I used the Raspberry Pi camera module to capture images, allowing for advanced image processing techniques in Python.

-The objective of the project was to determine the refraction index of liquids by leveraging image analysis methodologies.
+The goal of the project was to determine the refraction index of liquids by applying image analysis methods.

-The image processing pipeline has several essential steps, including the conversion of captured images to grayscale to facilitate subsequent analysis.
-Afterwards, certain areas that we wanted to focus on were intentionally made black in order to reduce any factors that could cause problems, like being too bright or having reflections.
-An then a thresholding technique was applied to segment the image based on intensity levels, resulting in a binary representation.
+The image processing pipeline has several key steps, including converting the captured images to grayscale to make analysis easier.
+Afterwards, specific areas we wanted to focus on were intentionally blacked out to reduce issues like excessive brightness or reflections.
+Then, a thresholding technique was applied to separate parts of the image based on intensity levels, creating a binary version of the image.

-Utilizing the binary image, the coordinates of relevant features were extracted using numpy.
-These coordinates were subsequently utilized to calculate the refraction index based on established mathematical formulations.
-Notably, the calculations took into account the distances between the detected coordinates, enabling the estimation of the refraction index for the analyzed liquid samples.
+Using the binary image, the coordinates of relevant features were extracted with numpy.
+These coordinates were then used to calculate the refraction index based on established mathematical formulas.
+Importantly, the calculations considered the distances between the detected coordinates, allowing an estimate of the refraction index for the liquid samples analyzed.

-I provided codes as well in this repository.
+I’ve also provided the code for this project in the repository.

-It's still a good practice to perform additional testing and validation to ensure the code's reliability across a wider range of scenarios or input variations.
+It’s a good practice to perform additional testing and validation to ensure the code works reliably across different scenarios and inputs.

 <img width="430" alt="Screenshot 2023-06-22 at 3 17 35 PM" src="https://github.com/developerRD/ImageProcessing/assets/34951241/dd2a00a4-fa09-4c50-909b-f5df5168363e">